An evening on Northern Pride

 If the next player does not want the upturned card other players can "buy" it - taking an additional card from the blind pile at the same time.

-If you are left with card when someone else is out you add the face values together except 2's count as 25 and Jokers score 50.
+If you are left with cards when someone else is out you add the face values together except aces count as 20, 2's are 25 and Jokers score 50.

 When you are winning it is clear that the game is all about skill but when you lose it is equally apparent that it is mostly a matter of chance!